pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

     would not have required a PDEP.
   - On the other hand, `DataFrame.assign()` might.
 While it is a single method without backwards compatibility concerns, it is also a core feature and the discussion should be highly visible.
 - Deprecating or removing a single method would not require a PDEP in most cases.
-For example:
   - That said, `DataFrame.append` ([GH-35407][35407]) is an example of deprecations on core features that would be a good candidate for a PDEP.
 - Changing the default value of parameters in a core pandas method is another edge case.
 For